KkSKRU/Main/README.md

 # Welcome to my repository 👩🏼‍💻⌨️🖥️
 Hello, my name is Ketlina and I am a junior programmer.
 This page is dedicated to showcasing my skills and work history.
 Let's connect!
-## Programs I have been a part of 🎓📖
+## Programs I've been a part of:🎓📖
 - Riga Tech Girls and Interreg Central Baltic Women Go Tech Program 327 Hours (12 ECTS) in Java, Python and DevOps (2025)
 - HarvardX CS50's Introduction to Computer Science (2025-)
 - HarvardX CS50's Web Programming with Python and JavaScript (2025-)